MatteoBoffa/viq_project/README.md

-# viq_project
+# Visualization of quantitative results
 This repository contains the VIQ project, a.a.
-2018/2019
+2018/2019.